prescottprue/react-redux-firebase/examples/complete/material/README.md

 ### Production

-Build code before deployment by running `npm run build`.
-There are multiple options below for types of deployment, if you are unsure, checkout the Firebase section.
+Build code before deployment by running `npm run build:prod`.

 ### Deployment
 1. Login to [Firebase](firebase.google.com) (or Signup if you don't have an account) and create a new project